 Key facts, deadlines, and compliance requirements for Poland's KSeF e-invoicing system.

-Poland is building one of Europe's most comprehensive centralized e-invoicing systems.
+Poland is building a centralised e-invoicing system with full pre-clearance requirements.
 The Krajowy System e-Faktur (KSeF) is a government-operated clearance platform where every B2B invoice must be submitted, validated, and assigned a unique number before it gains legal validity.
-This pre-authorization model gives Poland's tax authority real-time insight into every business transaction.
+This pre-authorisation model gives Poland's tax authority real-time insight into every business transaction.

 The system represents a fundamental shift from traditional invoicing: an invoice that has not been accepted by KSeF and issued a UPO (official receipt of submission) simply does not exist in the eyes of Polish tax law.
 This makes compliance not optional but a prerequisite for conducting business.